Meta Flow Maps enable scalable reward alignment: Experiments

+\paragraph{Methods.} We present results for MFM-G and MFM-Search, a heuristic search algorithm that is compatible with non-differentiable rewards (Algorithm~\ref{alg:mfm_search}).
+For clarity of presentation, we omit MFM-GF from the main figures due to consistently inferior performance over the alternative gradient-free solution, MFM-Search; complete results are provided in Appendix~\ref{app:extra_inference_time}.
+We compare against DPS and the Best-of-N (BoN) baseline, which generates $N_{\text{BoN}}$ samples and selects the highest-reward sample.
+For each method, we generate 128 images and report the average reward.
+We provide further implementation details in Appendix \ref{sec:extended_results}.

-\paragraph{Computed-normalised performance.} We next consider performance as a function of the number of function evaluations (NFEs).
-We present a detailed count of the NFEs required by each method in Appendix~\ref{app:imagenet_nfe_calculation}.
-As shown in Figure~\ref{fig:imagenet_reward_nfe}, MFM-GF achieves substantially better compute-normalised performance than Best-of-$N$ across all three reward models.
-In particular, its performance vs NFE curves lie strictly above those of Best-of-$N$.
-Notably, even the cheapest MFM-GF variant ($N=1$) outperforms the most expensive Best-of-$N$ configuration ($N_{\mathrm{BoN}}=1000$), while requiring $100\times$ fewer NFEs.
+\paragraph{Compute-normalised performance.} We report performance against the number of function evaluations (NFEs) (see Appendix~\ref{app:imagenet_nfe_calculation} for a detailed count of the NFEs).
+MFM-G achieves substantially better compute-normalised performance than Best-of-$N$ and DPS across all reward models (Figure~\ref{fig:imagenet_reward_nfe}).
+In particular, its performance curves lie strictly above those of Best-of-$N$ and exhibit strong inference-time scaling behaviour, which is qualitatively observed in Figure~\ref{fig:imagenet_scaling}.
+Notably, even the cheapest MFM-G variant ($N=1$) outperforms the most expensive Best-of-$N$ configuration ($N_{\mathrm{BoN}}=1000$), while requiring over $100\times$ fewer NFEs.
+To validate that the observed improvements are not driven by reward hacking, we evaluate performance using reward models different from the one used for steering (Appendix~\ref{app:extra_inference_time}).
+We find that steering with any of the reward models does not degrade performance on the remaining metrics, and in many cases yields substantial improvements.
+For example, when steering with either HPSv2 or PickScore, the resulting generations achieve higher scores on the other reward model than $N_{\mathrm{BoN}}=1000$.